There’s nothing that kills the joy of being in a new exciting place more than jet lag, especially if you are traveling with kids!

 Be Prepared for Issues

 Every time I fly my head gets stopped up and I cannot breathe or pop my ears.
 I’ve also noticed that many passengers are quite gassy on a plane.
-Most of these issues are a relatively easy fix.
+Most of these issues are relatively easy to fix.

 Gasalia® – Got gas?
 Take Gasalia® from Boiron.
 There are no restrictions on when to take Gasalia: it can be used before or after a meal.
 It can be taken on a full or empty stomach, which makes it ideal for travel.
 You don’t have to wait for them to serve a meal just to have some relief.
 Now if you could just find a subtle way to give it to the person sitting next to you.